pbgollo/pbgollo/README.md

 📚 Studying Analysis and Systems Development at the University of Caxias do Sul.

-🛠️ Equipped with a technical foundation, having successfully completed a Mechanical course at IFRS and an Electronics course at SENAI, providing a versatile skill set.

 💡 Focus on learning and growing in the ever-evolving field of Information Technology.

 🌐 Aspiring to expand my horizons, looking forward to making meaningful contributions and embracing the challenges ahead.